Biochemistry, BA

 1

-Biochemistry majors with AP credit complete 2 CU of MATH course work at Penn.
-Students should begin math sequence with the appropriate course based upon prior experience, math diagnostic exam, and consultation with academic/major advisors.
+Biochemistry majors complete 2 CU of MATH course work at Penn, regardless of prior AP credit.
+Students should begin the mathematics sequence with the appropriate course based upon prior experience, math diagnostic exam, math placement exam, and/or consultation with academic/major advisors.

 2